-1 Introduction
+Introduction

-To this day GEBCO has proudly upheld its original mission to deliver "the most authoritative, publicly available bathymetry of the world's oceans" by providing depth data to the world.
+To this day, the General Bathymetric Chart of the Oceans (GEBCO) programme has proudly upheld its original mission to deliver "the most authoritative, publicly available bathymetry of the world's oceans" by providing depth data to everyone on the planet.

 Bathymetry provides a measure of the shape of the seabed; as the science of measuring ocean depth, it is foundational to ocean sciences.
 It underpins disciplines ranging from hydrography and oceanography to marine geology and ecology.
 It encompasses the mapping and charting of underwater features and the topography of the seabed.